tarhses/teturisu/ROADMAP.md

    1. :book: Add a ghost piece.
    2. Add a button cheat sheet at start to teach the player how to play.
 It could also detect if a touch screen is used.
    3. Juice it? (i.e. screen shake, particles, points display, special effects, sound design, etc.).
 Add more feedback.
-   4. Maybe find a way to display longer player names (a bit broken right now).
+   4. ~~Maybe find a way to display longer player names (a bit broken right now).~~ &rarr; Still a bit broken for host player.
 9. Enhance high scores page.
-   1. Leave the current room when displaying it (not the case right now :grin:).
+   1. ~~Leave the current room when displaying it (not the case right now :grin:).~~
    2. Show the scores' dates.
-   3. Add next and previous buttons to fetch high scores beyond the 10 first ones.
+   3. ~~Add next and previous buttons to fetch high scores beyond the 10 first ones.~~
    4. Find a way to make it more accessible (maybe not hidden on a separate page).
    5. Add filters maybe ("all time", "this week", "today", etc.).
-10. Code refactoring!
+10. ~~Code refactoring!~~
     1. ~~Some assertion(s) in the server do(es) not hold (_oops_).~~ &rarr; to check.
-    2. Implement client-side protocol as javascript promises.
+    2. ~~Implement client-side protocol as javascript promises.
 Currently, it's using callbacks that are all over the place.
-Responses should be associated with their requests by using function calls like `const res = await connection.joinRoom()`.
+Responses should be associated with their requests by using function calls like `const res = await connection.joinRoom()`.~~
     3. ~~Split game logic and rollback system.
 Currently, everything is in one big class (`Game`).
 A general refactoring of the game logic is needed.~~
     4. ~~Store game states in the server.
 Currently, it's recording inputs in arrays, and only when a client submits a score does it verify them.
 A proper server implementation should automatically detect game overs.
 That's impossible if inputs are just recorded and not executed.~~
     5. ~~A `Game` store a giant array containing an history that only increases.
 Should I care about this memory leak? (_well, probably_).~~